-Program the FPGA on Mimas A7 with a simple bootloop program by selecting “Program FPGA” option from “Xilinx” menu.
+Program the FPGA on Mimas A7 with a simple boot loop program by selecting the “Program FPGA” option from the “Xilinx” menu.

 Connect Ethernet cable to the board and the other end to PC Ethernet port.
 Go to Control Panel.
 Select “Network and Sharing Centre” option in “Network and Internet”.
 Select “Change adapter settings”.
 Right click on Ethernet, click properties and select “IPv4”.
 Change the IPv4 address to 192.168.1.15 (any IP address can be used) and default gateway to 192.168.1.1.

 Open a telnet session with IP Address 192.168.1.10 (IP address as per main.c) at port 7, give input through keyboard and observe the output.
 If you enter a character from the keyboard, you can observe the transmitted and echoed characters on telnet as shown.